 How different is the way of Christ!
 Jesus, rather than attempting to seize the place of God, makes himself lowly.
 Yoder writes:

 “differing from Adam, Lucifer, and all the Powers, Jesus did not consider being equal with God as a thing to be seized.
 His very obedience unto death is in itself not only the sign but the first fruits of an authentic restored humanity.”

 And even as the satanic powers bring him to the cross, his death is their defeat and his ultimate weakness, his enthronement.
 Whomever seeks to save his life, will loose it.
 But whomever looses his life will gain it.

-The featured painting is called The Crucified Pastoral by Kazuya Akimoto.
+The featured painting is called The Crucifixion Pastoral by Kazuya Akimoto.